-- 3.7.1 Where extensions to dwellings are proposed in Conservation Areas the impact on the character of the Conservation Area as a whole must be considered, not just the street scene.
+- 3.7.1 Where extensions to dwellings are proposed in Conservation Areas the impact on the character and setting of the Conservation Area as a whole must be considered, not just the street scene.
 Due to the nature of most Conservation Areas, particularly the rural ones, other spaces and elevations can be visible.
-Proposals must preserve or enhance the character and appearance of the Conservation Area in terms of new development. - 3.7.2 A starting point for any scheme should be a Heritage Statement which identifies the character and significance of the Conservation Area and the site in question, this should explain how the proposed scheme preserves or enhances the Conservation Area.
-Where there is a valid Conservation Area Appraisal and Management Plan, this should be referred to in the Heritage Statement.
-Guidance and discussion should be had with the Conservation Officer prior to a planning application being submitted.
+Proposals must preserve or enhance the character and appearance of the Conservation Area in terms of new development. - 3.7.2 A starting point for any scheme should be a Heritage Statement which identifies the character and significance of the Conservation Area and its setting, and the site in question.
+This should explain how the proposed scheme preserves or enhances the Conservation Area.
+Where there is a valid Conservation Area Appraisal and Management Plan, this should be referred to in the Heritage Statement. - 3.7.3 Discussion should be had with the Conservation Officer prior to a planning application being submitted.